Cispa Helmholtz Center For Information Security

 The Structure and Organization of CISPA

 CISPA is structured as a Helmholtz Center, which is a type of German research institution that focuses on solving grand challenges facing society.
-This structure provides CISPA with the resources and autonomy to conduct cutting-edge research and pursue its mission effectively.
+This structure provides CISPA with the resources and autonomy to conduct current research and pursue its mission effectively.

 Research Groups: The Pillars of CISPA's Expertise